Obviously we love Urban Wood. Wood working, chainsaw carving, gorgeous tables made from city trees make our hearts go pitter patter.

-When Oscar was the Director of Strategic Projects in Low Carbon Technologies for the INECC, his job was to carry out studies on low carbon technologies, especially for the transport and energy sectors, the two sectors that have the most greenhouse gas emissions in Mexico.
-They have more opportunity to decrease their emissions.
+Oscar’s job was to carry out studies on low carbon technologies, especially for the transport and energy sectors, the two sectors that have the most greenhouse gas emissions in Mexico, and they have more opportunity to decrease their emissions.

 An easy example of a low carbon technology are fossil fuel alternatives.
 In the case of energy, solar would be an example.
 In the case of transport, hybrid and electric vehicles would be an example.

 The #1 machine for carbon sequestration is a tree; nothing absorbs more carbon faster than a tree.
 Noting that the ocean also has sequestration properties.
 But trees also give us oxygen, which the ocean does not do.
 Trees also give us shade and fruit, two other gifts.